Kequc/kequjwt/readme.md

 ## JWT invalidation

-To set an expiry date or not before date use `'exp'` and `'nbf'` measured in seconds.
+To set a not before or expiry date use `'exp'` and `'nbf'` measured in seconds.

 ```typescript
 const time = Math.floor(Date.now() / 1000);